Harshpoonia/data-analytics-projects/Student-Performance-Analysis/README.md

 ## Project Overview

 This project analyzes student performance data to identify factors that influence academic achievement.
-The analysis focuses on student scores in Mathematics, Reading, and Writing, along with demographic and educational factors such as gender, parental education level, and test preparation course completion.
+The analysis focuses on Mathematics, Reading, and Writing scores along with demographic and educational factors such as gender, parental education level, and test preparation course completion.

+The project uses Exploratory Data Analysis (EDA) and Data Visualization techniques to uncover meaningful patterns and relationships within the dataset.

 ---